wakhidCK/kilatiron-doc/Guides/NodeJS/HelloWorld.md

 real-time cloud apps.

-This tutorial demonstrates how to build and deploy a simple Hello World Node.js application on [CloudKilat].
+This tutorial demonstrates how to build and deploy a simple Hello World Node.js application on CloudKilat.
 Check out the [Node.js buildpack] for supported features.

 ## The Node.js App Explained